-HRH The Sultan was speaking at a celebration dinner in support of the new Centre attended by the Chancellor of Oxford University, Lord Patten of Barnes and Professor Sarah Whatmore, Head of the University’s Division of Social Sciences.
+HRH The Sultan was speaking at a celebration dinner in support of the new Institute attended by the Chancellor of Oxford University, Lord Patten of Barnes and Professor Sarah Whatmore, Head of the University’s Division of Social Sciences.

-Sultan Nazrin, who serves as Chancellor of the University of Malaya and is himself a political economist and active scholar, said: “I hope that the Centre will not only produce outstanding research, but also communicate it to the world.
+Sultan Nazrin, who serves as Chancellor of the University of Malaya and is himself a political economist and active scholar, said: “I hope that the Institute will not only produce outstanding research, but also communicate it to the world.
 I want both Oxford graduates and the general public to learn more about the excellent research of leading scholars from the region, giving people an insight into how human experience might be theorised and understood from Southeast Asia’s vantage point.”

 Oxford University’s Chancellor and the former Governor of Hong Kong, Lord Patten of Barnes, thanked HRH the Sultan for his work as sponsor on the project.
 Lord Patten said: “There could not be anyone